Togarmah: Biblical attestations and historical geography

 Most scholars identify Togarmah with the capital city called Tegarama by the Hittites and Til-Garimmu by the Assyrians.
 O.R.
 Gurney placed Tegarama in Southeast Anatolia.

 Later traditions

 Several later ethnological traditions have claimed Togarmah as the legendary ancestor of various peoples located in western Asia and the Caucasus.
 Jewish historian Flavius Josephus (37 – c.
 100 AD) and the Christian theologians Jerome (c.
 347 – 420 AD) and Isidore of Seville (c.
 560 – 636 AD) regarded Togarmah as the father of the Phrygians.
 Several ancient Christian authors, including Saint Hippolytus (c.
 170-c.
 236 AD), Eusebius of Caesarea (c.
 263 – c.
 339 AD), and bishop Theodoret (c.
 393 – c.
 457 AD), regarded him as a father of Armenians.
-Medieval Jewish traditions linked him with several peoples: Turkic, including the Khazars.
+Medieval Jewish traditions linked him with several Turkic peoples including the Khazars.

 Armenian and Georgian traditions

 Another Togarmah, this one being the son of both Tiras and Gomer, is mentioned by Armenian Moses of Chorene (c.
 480) and Georgian Leonti Mroveli who regarded Togarmah as the founder of their nations along with other Caucasian peoples.

 According to Moses of Chorene's History of Armenia and to Leonti Mroveli's medieval Georgian Chronicles, "Thargamos" was thought to have lived in Babylon, before he received the "land between two Seas and two Mountains" (i.e. the Caucasus) in his possession.
 He then settled near Mount Ararat and divided his land among his sons: